 "It must be kept in mind that this activity [i.e., using letters/spelling to illustrate phonemic awareness concepts] is not phoneme awareness.
 Rather, it is phonics ...
 Do not assume if students can do this successfully that they are demonstrating phoneme awareness." (p.
-79)

-Contrary to this perspective, instruction that effectively targets phonemic awareness, whether delivered in a classroom or remedial context, often incorporates letter stimuli (e.g., in this video by Clarke, 2022).
-Indeed, such an approach aligns with research evidence that demonstrates the efficacy of combining instruction in letter knowledge and phonemic awareness (see Chapter 3 of National Institute of Child Health and Development, 2010).
+79) Contrary to this perspective, instruction that effectively targets phonemic awareness, whether delivered in a classroom or remedial context, often incorporates letter stimuli.
+Indeed, such an approach aligns with research evidence that demonstrates the efficacy of combining instruction in letter knowledge and phonemic awareness (see Chapter 3 of National Institute of Child Health and Development, 2008).